umareefarooq/Andriod-Studio-Small-Apps/README.md

    This app is for the demonstration of 3rd type of list views, which is dynamic content dynamic layout

+ ## Dynamic Content Dynamic Layout ListView

+   Dynamic Content Dynamic Layout Implementation steps

+   1 > define and design a custom layout. (only for one entry of the list. the rest will replicate the same layout) 2 > in the main layout, define the listview
+   3 > main activity: nested class extended from base adapter and will override 4 methods.

  ## Getting Input

    This app performs a simple task of getting a user input in an edittext, which is then displayed in a textview after user clicks the button.